 The Unspoken Skill of Active Listening

 We often focus on what to say next.
-But the most powerful tool may be listening.
+The most powerful tool may be listening.
 Active listening shifts you from passively hearing words to engaging with their meaning.
 It makes people feel seen, heard, and understood.

 Techniques to Move from Hearing to Understanding